lolaedun/meditation/README.md

     10 min timer pauses when music ends on a shorter track (noticable on 2nd page).
 It works with no issues on a longer track.

 * **Verdict**
 Shorter audio tracks have been replaced with longer tracks and countdown timer works to the full length selected.
+I opted for this option instead of a loop to the timer as felt this might take away from the user experience during meditation.

 #### User story: